Skip to content

 • The recently announced Sydney Metro West (Sydney CBD to Parramatta), which is still in early planning and development.

-Key facts
+Key Facts

-• Sydney Metro has the ultimate capacity to run a train every two minutes in each direction under the Sydney CBD
+Sydney Metro has the ultimate capacity to run a train every two minutes in each direction under the Sydney CBD

-• 99 000 pre-cast tunnel segments built on site at Marrickville
+99,000 pre-cast tunnel segments built on site at Marrickville

 Transport for NSW selected Bechtel as its Delivery Management Partner (DMP) for the Tunnel and Station Excavation (TSE) Works Package, part of the Sydney Metro City & Southwest (CSW) project.
 Bechtel works as part of an integrated team to support the customer in contracts, commercial management and project controls, engineering management, construction management, health and safety management, environment and sustainability management, project communications, and quality.

-Impact of the project on the city and community
+Impact of the Project on the City and Community

 Metro means a new generation of world-class fast, safe and reliable trains easily connecting customers to where they want to go.

-Sydney Metro, together with signalling and infrastructure upgrades across the existing Sydney rail network, will increase the capacity of train services entering the Sydney CBD – from about 120 an hour today to up to 200 services beyond 2024.
+Sydney Metro, together with signaling and infrastructure upgrades across the existing Sydney rail network, will increase the capacity of train services entering the Sydney CBD – from about 120 an hour today to up to 200 services beyond 2024.
 That’s an increase of up to 60 per cent capacity across the network to meet demand.